Ar0nie/To-Do-List/README.md

 13.06.24

 Simple logic, but will try to implement some sort of user interface to make it more interactive and visual.

+14.06.24

+Consider adding a saving feature, that will write what you have written to a .txt.